harsha2000g/Persuasion-Predictability/README.md

 # Persuasion-Predictability`

-300 annotated - strategy based analysis instead of GPT-4 generated markers B6 as the persuasion column instead of the
+Persuasion for Good dataset has been selected for the persuasion analysis.

+We shall consider the value in the column B6 as the persuasion metric.